OtienoSamwel/chat-server/README.md

 # chat-server
-A simple websocket server built with Ktor
+A simple websocket server built with Ktor-server